Strengthened Hardness for Approximating Minimum Unique Game and Small Set Expansion: Preliminaies

 In {\it Unique Game (UG)}, we are given a graph $G=(V,E)$, and a set of labels, $[k]$.
 Each edge $e=(u,v)$ in the graph is equipped with a permutation $\pi_{e}:[k]\rightarrow[k]$.
 The solution of the problem is a labeling $f:V\rightarrow [k]$ that assigns a label to each vertex of $G$.
 An edge $e=(u,v)$ is said to be satisfied under $f$ if $\pi_{e}(f(u))=f(v)$.
 The goal of the problem is to find a labeling such that the number of the satisfied edges under this labeling is maximized.
 The value of the instance $Val(I)$ is defined as the maximum fraction of the satisfied edges over all labeling.
 In the same situation of UG, the goal of {\it Minimum Unique Game (Min UG)} is to find a labeling such that the number of the unsatisfied edges under this labeling is minimized.
 The value of the instance $Val(I)$ is defined as the minimum fraction of the unsatisfied edges over all labeling.

-In {\it Max 2-Lin-2}, we are given a set of linear equations over $GF_2$.
+In {\it Max 2-Lin-2}, we are given a set of linear equations over $GF[2]$.
 Each equation contains exactly two variables.
 The goal of the problem is to seek an assignment of the variables such that the number of satisfied equations is maximized.
 In the same situation of Max 2-Lin-2, the goal of {\it Min 2-Lin-2} is to seek an assignment of the variables such that the number of unsatisfied equations is minimized.
-Note that Max 2-Lin-2 is a special case of UG, and Min 2-Lin-2 is special case of Min UG.
+In {\it Max Cut}, we are given a graph, and the goal of the problem is to seek a cut of the graph with maximum edges.
+In {\it Min UnCut}, we are given a graph, and the goal of the problem is to seek a cut of the graph that leaves minimum edges uncut.
+Note that Max 2-Lin-2 and Max Cut are two special cases of UG, and Min 2-Lin-2 and Min UnCut are two special cases of Min UG.